-Project cost and performance management is a relatively broad term referring to what is a critical process for any project team.
+Project cost and project performance management is a relatively broad term referring to what is a critical process for any project team.
 This is particularly true for the large-scale, complex projects common in the energy sector.
 The energy sector is constantly evolving, and with that comes the need for better project management to improve the bottom line.

 This is the first article in our Back to Basics Proteus Project Management Guide.
-Our aim is to give an overview of the tools and techniques commonly used in energy sector project management over a series of digestible, easy to read posts.
+Our aim is to give an overview of the tools and techniques commonly used in energy sector project management over a series of digestible, easy-to-read posts.

-In this blog post, we’ll explore the basics of project cost and performance management, how it is core to everything that Proteus is about, and how it can benefit your organization and guarantee project success.
+In this blog post, we’ll explore the basics of project cost and project performance management, how it is core to everything that Proteus is about, and how it can benefit your organization and guarantee project success.

 Get a Proteus demo and find out more today: